West Crab Island dredging project coming along nicely

 The project is focusing on bed levelling and dredging of sand shoals, with approximately 23,000 cubic metres of sand to be removed and beneficially reused to nourish the open beach at Narrowneck.

-The project consolidates on GCWA’s significant dredging work in 2020, which saw 30,000 cubic metres of sand removed from the channel’s south end, supporting access to marinas, manufacturing precincts, service centres and the canals to the west of the channel.
+It consolidates on GCWA’s significant dredging work in 2020, which saw 30,000m3 of sand removed from the channel’s south end, supporting access to marinas, manufacturing precincts, service centres and the canals to the west of the channel.

-At the moment, the West Crab Island channel (north) dredging project is 25% complete with 7,550 cubic metres of sand removed from the seabed so far.
+At the moment, the West Crab Island channel (north) dredging project is just over 50% complete with 15,600 cubic metres of sand removed from the seabed so far.

-The West Crab Island channel north dredging project is scheduled to be complete by April 2023.
+The West Crab Island channel north dredging project is scheduled to be complete by the end of April 2023.